 Designed by Tom Chudleigh the Free Spirit Sphere is an eco-friendly living quarter that was created to co-exist unobtrusively with its forest environment.
 I wish these had been around back in the treehouse days of my youth.
 Too bad these things cost between 100 – 250K.
 They also have no bathroom and the interior is a bit cramped at 8 sq ft.
 Guess they are only for the serious tree maven for now.
-New Zealand’s Whimsical Yellow Treehouse Restaurant The Yellow Treehouse Restaurant by New Zealand based Pacific Environments Architects Ltd.
+New Zealand’s Whimsical Yellow Treehouse Restaurant.
+The Yellow Treehouse Restaurant by New Zealand based Pacific Environments Architects Ltd.

 (PEL) is a stunning architectural feat perched high above a redwood forest.
 Appearing for all the world like an enormous chrysalis grafted onto a 40-meter-high redwood tree, the project is constructed of plantation poplar slats, redwood balustrading milled at the site, and it makes extensive use of natural lighting throughout.
 When approached by the Yellow Pages to design a treehouse, PEL jumped at the chance.
 “The tree-house concept is reminiscent of childhood dreams and playtime, fairy stories of enchantment and imagination,” say PEL.

 The latest addition is a 100-foot-tall birding tower that offers an unparalleled view of the park's bird habitat.
 Four thesis students worked with the Alabama Forestry Commission to select a decommissioned fire tower, then purchased it from the state for $25.
 “The catch was,” says team member Natalie Butts, “we had to remove it.”
 Before work could begin, the students were trained and certified in tower construction.

 Their playfulness, the escapism they offer, and the platforms they provide into nature all come to mind.
 We have written about the 4Treehouse by Lukasz Kos before, but when we saw it again in this month’s Dwell, the gorgeous glowing image stopped us in our tracks.
 Posing as a Japanese lantern on stilts, Kos’ creation floats within the fir trees on Lake Muskoka, Ontario, Canada.

 What’s more, the design frames spectacular views of the forest, from inside, out, down and up!
-Styx Valley Protest Shelter Interview with The Financial Times (London) You have a reputation for subversive and innovative projects – can you share your views on the future of treehouse design?
+Styx Valley Protest Shelter.
+Interview with The Financial Times (London) You have a reputation for subversive and innovative projects – can you share your views on the future of treehouse design?